 Natasha Noy gave a talk at CSAIL with the above title.
-She works in with a large medical bioinformatics group at Stanford.
+She works in with a at Stanford.
 The bioinformatics community in general couldn’t care less about cool computer science but is one of the few groups that have heavily adopted formal ontologies as a way to get their work done.
 They have tons of data partitioned over many silos.
 Biologists have adopted ontologies to provide canonical representations of scientific knowledge, or to annotate data to let others make use of it.
 Often, it is not the authors who do it, but curators or automatic tools.

 There are now hundreds of ontologies with tens of thousand of terms.
 However, it has always been a “cottage industry”—various groups develop their own ontologies, then publish them for use by others.
 Is there a way to open the development of the ontology up to the community?
 Community might be just a few or thousands.